vuminhtue/Clemson_Research_Computing_QA/_episodes/Install Tensorflow.md

 title: "How to install Tensorflow with GPU support"
 teaching: 5 min
 exercises: 0
-questions: "How to install Tensorflow with GPU support to Palmetto"
+questions: "Install Tensorflow with GPU support to Palmetto"
 objectives:

 keypoints: